onlyhavecans/squirrels.wtf/content/posts/2025-09-09-the-why-behind-buying-music.md

 …

 Yep, that's the whole post.
-The entire reason I buy all almost every last track of music I enjoy is because of Sneaker Pimp's "Becoming X."
+The entire reason I buy all almost every track of music I enjoy is because of Sneaker Pimp's "Becoming X."

-… That's not a very good blog post, so let's rewind.
+… Fine, that's not a very good blog post, so let's rewind.

 ## The Beginning